 Forced to adopt a name for this method, I chose “Astrospect.”
 Astrospect is derived from two words, astrology and specifications.
 The “t” is added for ease of pronunciation.
 To myself, I just call it “the birth/conception chart.”

-This astrology uses the sidereal positions of the planets, when necessary converted from the tropical using the Fagan-Bradley SVP.
+This astrology uses the sidereal positions of the planets, when necessary converted from the tropical using the Fagan-Bradley SVP (Ayanamsa).
 For my view on the different implications of tropical ("Western") and sidereal ("Eastern") astrology, read:

 The Sidereal and Tropical Zodiacs: A Discussion

-The chart containing all the planets (regular and harmonic) before any progressions is called the basal chart.
+The chart containing all the planets (sidereal and harmonic) before any progressions is called the basal (or base) chart.
 I couldn’t just, as does traditional astrology, call it “the birth chart” because it is more than a birth chart.
 “Basal” and “pre-progressed” are the same thing.

 Because it is most used in the United States, I adopted use of the Placidian House System after using Campanian for ten years (when I still did traditional Western astrology).

 Conception planets rule conception houses and Angles only.
-Birth planets ruler birth houses and Angles only.
+Birth planets rule birth houses and Angles only.

 Conception Angles and planets start progressing at conception.
 Birth Angles and planets start progressing at birth.
-The form of progressions used are called secondary progressions, likely available on all computer software.
+Progressions used are called secondary progressions, likely available on all computer software.